Pereli/NIDS/src/report/report.md

 - Rate: A sudden increase could indicate DoS attack.

-- Dload: High unusual dload could indicate someone is trying to send data as quickly as possible
+- Dload: High unusual dload could indicate someone is trying to send data as quickly as possible for example trying to install malware.

 - These features account for about half of the total relevance of the data.